 Solution?
 Modular training programs, easily customizable for onboarding.

-- Workplace diversity – Global economy is getting more global in 2019.
-However, international organizations and businesses employing expats often lack safety training materials in multiple languages.
+The global economy is getting more global in 2020.
+However, international organizations and businesses employing ex-pats often lack safety training materials in multiple languages.

 Solution?
 Technological tools that allow for quick translation and localization of the training modules.